storageos/storageos.github.io/_docs/applications/mssql.md

 ## Linux Support

-Microsoft state SQL Server for Linux runs with any supported Linux distribution.
-To date we have only tested with Ubuntu 16.04 which we used for this document and Alpine Linux (which did not work).
+Microsoft SQL Server for Linux runs with any supported Linux distribution.
+The recommended distribution for testing StorageOS is Ubuntu 16.04.
 Additional requirements include:
 * Minimum of 4 GB of disk space
 * Minimum of 4 GB of RAM (has been tested to work with 3.25GB)

+## More Information

-Starting with SQL Server vNext CTP 1.4, the SQL Server command-line tools are included in the Docker image.
+Starting with SQL Server 2017 CTP 2.0, the SQL Server command-line tools are included in the Docker image.
 If you attach to the image with an interactive command-prompt, you can run the tools locally.

-## More Information

 More information on SQL Server for Linux is available on the [Microsoft SQL Server for Linux](https://docs.microsoft.com/en-us/sql/linux/sql-server-linux-overview "Microsoft SQL Server for Linux") web page.

-Before you start, please ensure you have StorageOS installed and ready on a Linux cluster - please refer to the [Cluster install ](../install/clusterinstall.html)section for further details.
+Before you start, ensure you have StorageOS installed and ready on a Linux cluster - please refer to the [Cluster install ](../install/clusterinstall.html)section for further details.

 ## Install MS SQL Server with StorageOS

-1. Startup the latest MS SQL Server container on a StorageOS node with a StorageOS persistent volume
+1. Startup the latest MS SQL Server container on a StorageOS node with a StorageOS persistent volume:

    ```
    $ sudo docker run -e 'ACCEPT_EULA=Y' -e 'SA_PASSWORD=p@ssw0rd' -p 1433:1433 \